Barclays plc ADR (BCS) Shares Rise Despite Market Challenges - News Heater

 Sponsored

-The average price estimated by analysts for BCS is $10.00, which is $2.8 above than the current price.
-The public float for BCS is 3.57B, and at present, short sellers hold a 0.13% of that float.
-The average trading volume of BCS on November 20, 2023 was 10.14M shares.
+The average price predicted by analysts for BCS is $10.04, which is $2.78 above the current price.
+The public float for BCS is 3.57B and currently, short sellers hold a 0.13% ratio of that float.
+The average trading volume of BCS on November 24, 2023 was 10.29M shares.

 BCS’s Market Performance